staudenmeir/eloquent-eager-limit-x-laravel-adjacency-list/README.md

 ### Limitations

-`Descendants` relationships only support eager loading limit when the query is ordered breadth-first (siblings before children):
+`Descendants` relationships only support eager loading limits when the query is ordered breadth-first (siblings before children):

 ```php
 $users = User::with([